Pregnancy after Infertility – When Will I Be Less Afraid?

 How Does Anxiety Affect the Baby

 Plenty of women have been stressed in pregnancy – think women whose husbands are being deployed or women considering making an adoption plan.
-I posed this question to Dr. Charles Nelson about the long-term impact of mother’s anxiety in pregnancy on the child.
-He said that the research does not show that it has a negative influence on the baby.
+I posed this question to Dr. Charles Nelson, Professor of Pediatrics at Harvard University and Director of Research at the Developmental Medicine Center at Boston Children’s Hospital.
+I figured he would know more than anyone about the long-term impact of a mother’s anxiety in pregnancy on the child.
+Dr. Nelson said that research has not found that maternal stress has not found a negative influence on the baby.
 At least that is one thing you don’t need to be anxious about.

-If your anxiety does not improve after you start feeling the baby move or if it becomes to uncomfortable, get yourself to a therapist, who can help you cope for the remaining months.
+If your anxiety does not improve after you start feeling the baby move or if it becomes too uncomfortable, get yourself to a therapist who can help you cope for the remaining months.

 Were you afraid when you finally got pregnant?
 Did it get better when you felt the baby move?
 Was your obstetrician understanding?
 What helped to relieve your anxiety?